 Harold J Stone

-Harold J Stone worked in a variety of genres and built up a diverse and reputable career.
-Stone started his acting career landing roles in such films as the Humphrey Bogart drama "The Harder They Fall" (1956), "Somebody Up There Likes Me" (1956) with Paul Newman and the Henry Fonda crime picture "The Wrong Man" (1956).
-He also appeared in "The Garment Jungle" (1957), the sci-fi motion picture "The Invisible Boy" (1957) with Richard Eyer and "House of Numbers" (1957) featuring Jack Palance.
-He continued to work steadily in film throughout the sixties, appearing in the historical feature "Spartacus" (1960) with Kirk Douglas.
-He followed this recognition with roles in the horror feature "X" (1963) with Ray Milland and "Girl Happy" (1965) with Elvis Presley.
-Stone was nominated for an Outstanding Single Performance By an Actor In Primetime Emmy Award for "The Nurses" in 1964.
-Nearing the end of his career, he continued to act in the Wayne Maunder drama "The Seven Minutes" (1971), "Pickup on 101" (1972) and the Joe Don Baker action film "Mitchell" (1975).
+Harold J Stone was an actor who had a successful Hollywood career.
+In his early acting career, J Stone appeared in such films as "The Harder They Fall" (1956) with Humphrey Bogart, the Paul Newman dramatic biopic "Somebody Up There Likes Me" (1956) and the Henry Fonda crime feature "The Wrong Man" (1956).
+He also appeared in the Lee J. Cobb crime picture "The Garment Jungle" (1957), "The Invisible Boy" (1957) with Richard Eyer and "House of Numbers" (1957) featuring Jack Palance.
+He continued to act in productions like the historical feature "Spartacus" (1960) with Kirk Douglas.
+He followed this recognition with roles in the horror feature "X" (1963) with Ray Milland and "Girl Happy" (1965).
+J Stone was nominated for an Outstanding Single Performance By an Actor In Primetime Emmy Award for "The Nurses" in 1964.
+In the latter half of his career, he tackled roles in "The Seven Minutes" (1971), the Jack Albertson drama "Pickup on 101" (1972) and the Joe Don Baker action film "Mitchell" (1975).
 He also appeared in the action movie "The McCullochs" (1975) with Forrest Tucker.
-Stone last acted in the Jerry Lewis comedy "Hardly Working" (1981).
-Harold J Stone passed away in November 2005 at the age of 92.
+J Stone more recently acted in "Hardly Working" (1981) with Jerry Lewis.
+J Stone passed away in November 2005 at the age of 92.